Albania Country Summary

 Compliance with FATF Recommendations

 The latest Follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Albania was undertaken in 2023.
 According to that Evaluation, Albania was deemed Compliant for 6 and Largely Compliant for 31 of the FATF 40 Recommendations.
-It remains rated Highly Effective for 0 and Substantially Effective for 2 of the Effectiveness & Technical Compliance ratings.
+It remains rated Highly Effective for 0 and Substantially Effective for 2 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions